beliir/simple-fetch/npm/README.md

   - statusText: string
   - url: string

-Utility returns something even if an exception was thrown.
+Utility trying to send request with any arguments and return something even if an exception was thrown.